AngMaher/Oakfield-Project-1/README.md

 # Oakfield Eco Farm

 This website is inspired by a local Eco Farm in my area that does not have their own website.
 I love what they do and I thought it would be fitting to base my idea around them.
+The Farm is located beside a B&B with an historical wall garden and private allotments, so it gives great scope to extend the site in the future.

-The site shows thewhat the farm is about, information about the opening times of the on site shop, and lets the customer sign up for deliveries of organic vegetables delivered to their door.
+The site shows what the farm is about, information about the opening times of the on site shop, and lets the customer sign up for deliveries of organic vegetables delivered to their door.

 ![Am I responsive](assets/readme-images/amiresponsive.png)
 ### Here is a live link: [Oakfield Eco Farm](https://angmaher.github.io/Oakfield-Project-1/)